zyzalfors/GTASASaveEditor/README.md

 # GTA SA Save Editor (PS2)
-This GUI tool, built with QT6 and C++, allows users to read and edit save files from the PlayStation 2 version of Grand Theft Auto: San Andreas.
+This GUI tool, built with QT6 and C++, allows users to read and edit save files for the PlayStation 2 version of Grand Theft Auto: San Andreas.
 It also offers partial compatibility with saves from the PC version of the game.

 The tool supports manipulation of the following properties:
 - Cheated